qarmin/czkawka/README.md

 ### Additional features
 For now, finding broken audio files is temporary disabled by default, because it crash when not found audio libraries on computer.
-I'm waiting for ability to disable audio playback feature, so after that I will be able to reenable by default this feature (https://github.com/RustAudio/rodio/issues/349)
+I'm waiting for ability to disable audio playback feature, so after that I will be able to re-enable by default this feature (https://github.com/RustAudio/rodio/issues/349)

 To enable checking for broken audio files, just add at the end ` --all-features`
 ```